 Karen Stanley is a highly experienced lawyer, specialising in Criminal, Traffic and Firearms Law.
-She is a skilled trial advocate and runs cases from beginning to end, taking initial instructions and providing advice right up to representing clients at trial.
+She is a skilled trial advocate and runs cases from beginning to end, taking initial instructions and providing advice right up to representing clients at trial and on appeal in the Supreme Court.

 Karen’s passion has always been the Criminal Law, and after initially commencing legal practice with Minter Ellison in Adelaide, a relocation to Queensland in 2003 gave her the opportunity to pursue her passion as a Prosecutor with the Queensland DPP.
 Karen was involved in the prosecution of serious and complex crimes, particularly offending against children and historical sex offences.
 She was known for her strong empathy towards the victims and her willingness to fight hard for justice.